mrwolfjunior/TrigPLC/README.md

 5. Build and flash the board

 Please make sure to adjust properly the stack size for each task.

+## Control multiple lights from multiple buttons

+If you want to control multiple lights from multiple buttons simply add one Trigger for each button / light couple.

+Example - two buttons control 1 light:

+    Trigger(&button_A4, &light_R3, "Light 1", "p1_T4"),       // Light 1 - button 1
+    Trigger(&button_A3, &light_R3, "", "p1_T4"),              // Light 1 - button 2

+NOTE: Make sure to set a friendly name only for the first Trigger (in the above example "Light 1"), for the others button that manage the same light you must set an empty string.

 # Notes